Record office policies and deposits

 Rights and responsibilities

-• gain enjoyment and satisfaction from the work they do;
+• gain enjoyment and satisfaction from the tasks they do

-• comply with existing policies and procedures and work within agreed guidelines and remits;
+• comply with existing policies and procedures and operate within agreed guidelines and remits

-• carry out voluntary work to the best of their ability;
+• carry out voluntary tasks to the best of their ability

-• behave in a safe, responsible and professional manner whilst working as a volunteer;
+• behave in a safe, responsible, and professional manner whilst engaged as a volunteer

-• respect the confidentiality of sensitive information about North Yorkshire County Record Office’s business or within the records held by North Yorkshire County Record Office;
+• respect the confidentiality of sensitive information about our business or within the records held by the record office

-• attend training and support sessions as agreed; and
+• attend training and support sessions as agreed

-• give North Yorkshire County Record Office reasonable notice if withdrawing from voluntary work.
+• give the record office reasonable notice if withdrawing from their voluntary role.

 Relationship with paid staff